SFang-cmd/medlaunch-backend/notes.md

 - **surveyScope: string[]** instead of enum-based objects
 - **surveyorNotes: string[]** instead of timestamped/categorized objects
 - *Justification*: Flexibility without premature optimization - easier to query and display

+## API Endpoints

+### **Get Reports Parameters***

+The API supports multiple output shapes: default hierarchical JSON with full nested arrays, executive summary view with computed metrics (?view=summary), and flattened compact view with essential fields only (?include=basic).
+This provides flexibility for different client needs - mobile apps can use compact view, dashboards use summary view, and full applications use default view.

+The get reports endpoint has a number of parameters that can be used to filter the results.
+These parameters are:

+- `view`: The view to return.
+Can be "default" or "summary".
+Default is "default".
+"Summary" returns a summary of the report with key metrics and an `executiveSummary` field, while "default" returns the full report.
+- `include`: The fields to include.
+Can be a comma separated list of fields.
+The "basic" parameter can be used, to view a "flattened" version of the data with only select fields.
+- `page`: The page number to return.
+Default is 1.
+- `limit`: The number of results to return.
+Default is 20.
+- `sortBy`: The field to sort by.
+Default is "updatedAt".
+- `sortOrder`: The order to sort by.
+Can be "asc" or "desc".
+Default is "desc".

 ## Business Rules Enabled by This Structure